 This post is about the common values we seem to share with the vast majority of Americans.
 We don't belong to a political party.
 We don't subscribe to a particular religion.
 But despite this we do believe deep down that thoughtful people share the same universal principles.
 We invite you to join us in building on this foundation so that we can grow from a place of shared understanding.

 Why people join tribes

-We all like belonging to a “tribe”.
-Affiliating with a political party is an easy way to create a sense of belonging.
-This desire is build into our DNA.
+The human desire for a Tribe is build into our DNA.
 Humans are not special in this way.
 Many social mammals feel pressured to seek social acceptance.
 We also like being told we are right, and tend to despise those that make us feel we are wrong or backward.

 But what is the cost of political tribalism?